Tanzhausfest – English Summary

 34th Leipziger Tanzhausfest

 Since, the festival is organized by a small open group of people, who also happen to be enthusiastic bal folk fans, bal folk dances and music are the main theme of the festival.
 But the “all styles of folk” part has never been abandoned.
-You will always get the chance to dance other common und uncommon European dances.
-Last year for instance, we spiced the festival with Hungarian and Bavarian dances.
+You will always get the chance to dance other common and uncommon European dances.
+Last year for instance, we spiced the festival with Sorbian and Italian dances.